-Adult secondary education/GED[®] test preparation provides instruction designed for adults who have some literacy skills and can function in everyday life but who are not proficient in reading, writing, speaking, problem solving or computation or do not have a high school credential.
+Adult secondary education/GED® test preparation provides instruction designed for adults who have some literacy skills and can function in everyday life but who are not proficient in reading, writing, speaking, problem solving or computation or do not have a high school credential.

-Students with a high school credential may be served in core services if they score 12.9 or below on the Tests for Adult Basic Education (TABE).
+Students with a high school credential may be served in core services if they score a scale score equivalent to 12.9 or below on the Tests for Adult Basic Education (TABE).